 Before beginning a summer meal program, it is important to secure support from library leadership and staff.
 Any new service may provoke questions or apprehension among staff or leadership which merit thoughtful consideration.
-CLA or CSMC can provide assistance in responding to questions, and other pages on this site provide information about the value and impact of public library summer meal programs.
+CLA can provide assistance in responding to questions, and other pages on this site provide information about the value and impact of public library summer meal programs.

 Ensure that everyone has a voice and feels informed about the program, to help reassure staff members–especially those who will be directly impacted by the program–to help them feel that they have ownership of the program.
 Talk with staff about what the program might look like, how it will be planned and implemented, and who will carry out different tasks.
 Discuss project goals for the library system as a whole and for the individual branch.